Management Ambassador Programme

 At Hastings Hotels we have been keen to recruit and retain the best available talent.
 To do this we need to recruit new talent, and to develop existing employees.
 As Northern Ireland’s largest independent, family run hotel chain, we want to ensure that our customers and guests recognise the distinctive personality of our hospitality.
 We researched the market carefully, and found that Ulster University were best placed to deliver the bespoke training we required.
 The retention of our graduates from our Management Ambassador Programme has been a joy to behold, and as we now seek to make a step change in the growth of our business, we do so with the confidence that we have the skills of several cohorts of young managers who are ready and equipped to take on the new roles we have to offer.

-Dr Howard Hastings, Managing Director, Hastings Hotels
+Dr Howard Hastings, Chairman, Hastings Hotels

 Historically Northern Ireland has lagged behind the rest of the UK with regard to management training and this innovative approach directly addresses the lack of investment in leadership and management skills.
 Invest NI is fully supportive of such a collaborative approach in a key sector such as hospitality.